segmentio/topicctl/README.md

 1. `--broker-addr` *or*
 2. `--cluster-config` and the cluster config doesn't specify any ZK addresses

+We recommend using this "broker only" access mode for all clusters running Kafka versions >= 2.4.

 In all other cases, i.e. if `--zk-addr` is specified or the cluster config has ZK addresses, then ZooKeeper will be used for most interactions.
 A few operations that are not possible via ZK will still use broker APIs, however, including: